angelxmoreno/coderabbit-github-parser/project-docs/claude-commands/commands/coderabbit-review.md

 ---
 description: CodeRabbit Review Analysis
-argument-hint: [pr-review-path]
+argument-hint: [pr-number]
 model: claude-sonnet-4-5-20250929
 ---

-I need your help analyzing and addressing CodeRabbit review comments saved on $ARGUMENTS for PR #<ARGUM>.
+I need your help analyzing and addressing CodeRabbit review comments saved on review-comments/pr$ARGUMENTS.md for PR #$ARGUMENTS.
 Please review the CodeRabbit comments from the file and help me understand and implement the suggested fixes.